-The Isle of Man is able to offer an unrivalled package to tax and property advisors looking for the best option for their real estate clients, including a flexible, modern corporate law, zero percent corporate taxes and expedited VAT registration.
+Recent developments mean that the Isle of Man is able to offer an unrivalled package to tax and property advisors looking for the best possible option for their real estate clients.
+These developments include a flexible, modern corporate law and zero percent corporate taxes.

 The benefits of using Isle of Man companies and partnerships include:

-- the Isle of Man's favourable tax regime: a zero per cent tax rate for companies and no capital gains tax, inheritance tax, stamp duty (including on share transfers) or SDLT;
+- the Island's favourable tax regime: a zero per cent tax rate for companies and no capital gains tax, inheritance tax, stamp duty (including on share transfers) or SDLT;

-- the similarity of the underlying principles of the Isle of Man's law (including its new flexible and modern company law) to English law enables advisors to be comfortable dealing with Isle of Man companies, trusts and partnerships;
+- the similarity of the underlying principles of the Island's law (including its new flexible and modern company law) to English law enables advisors to be comfortable dealing with Isle of Man companies, trusts and partnerships;

-- direct access to the global capital markets: the Isle of Man is a leading listings jurisdiction of origin for international companies admitted to trading on the London Stock Exchange Alternative Investment Market (AIM), on the basis of both the number of companies incorporated and their combined market capitalisation;
+- direct access to the global capital markets: the Island is the leading listings jurisdiction of origin for international companies admitted to trading on the London Stock Exchange Alternative Investment Market (AIM), on the basis of both the number of companies incorporated and their combined market capitalisation;

-- a dynamic and flexible regulatory regime for the establishment and operation of open-ended and closed-ended property funds;
+- a new dynamic regulatory regime for the establishment and operation of open-ended property funds;

-- the availability of VAT registration on an expedited basis, allowing an Isle of Man company to VAT group with other Isle of Man companies and UK companies;
+- the availability of VAT registration, allowing an Isle of Man company to VAT group with other Isle of Man companies and UK companies;

 - the ability of an Isle of Man company to have its shares denominated in any currency;

-- knowledgeable and expert professional advisers on the Isle of Man (lawyers, accountants and bankers) are able to service the needs of sophisticated investment entities and financial institutions; and
+- knowledgeable and expert professional advisers on the Island (lawyers, accountants and bankers) are able to service the needs of sophisticated investment entities and financial institutions; and

-- the Isle of Man's first class reputation as a well regulated inter-national financial centre (reinforced by Moody's and Standard & Poor's "AAA" accreditation) within easy access of London, the United Kingdom and Europe.
+- the Island's first-class reputation as a well regulated international financial centre (reinforced by Moody's and Standard & Poor's "AAA" accreditation) in the same time zone as London.

 Isle of Man companies